-30 We both teach undergraduate-level Sedimentation and Stratigraphy courses that typically include a field trip, often to Grand Ledge, the closest major suite of sedimentary outcrops in Michigan with a variety of lithologies and fossils (Kelly, 1933; Martin, 1982).
+We both teach undergraduate-level Sedimentation and Stratigraphy courses that typically include a field trip, often to Grand Ledge, the closest major suite of sedimentary outcrops in Michigan with a variety of lithologies and fossils (Kelly, 1933; Martin, 1982).
 Our goal in the development of this VFT was to create an accessible and remote field experience that undertakes all stages of a field project, from question development through data collection to interpretation.
 In the implementation of this VFT, the Albion College course was entirely online, and the Calvin University course was in-person.

 Albion College is a comprehensive liberal arts institution with an enrollment of ~1500 undergraduate students.
 Albion prioritizes building a culture of belonging and experiential learning, and preparing students to translate critical thought into meaningful action.

 Calvin University is a comprehensive liberal arts college with an enrollment of ~3000 undergraduate students.
 Learning at Calvin is rooted in its Christian Reformed commitment and in the study of geosciences at Calvin, we pursue intellectual efforts to explore our world's beauty and engage in stewardship of Earth's resources.

-The objectives of this project included: (1) giving students an opportunity to explore outcrops in detail, which is valuable as an independent virtual experience or as preparatory work for going out in the field; (2) creating an expandable structure, with future goals to incorporate subsurface data and samples from the Michigan Core Repository; (3) addressing issues of accessibility, disorientation, limited data, limited scales of data, and inflexible implementation, which can make some VFT experiences less wholistic and satisfying than in-person field trips (e.g., Hall et al., 2004; Carabajal et al., 2017); (4) thoroughly documenting to encourage the preservation of a suite of historically and geologically important Pennsylvanian outcrops in Grand Ledge, Michigan (e.g., Milstein, 1987a).
+The objectives of this project included: (1) giving students an opportunity to explore outcrops in detail, which is valuable as an independent virtual experience or as preparatory work for going out in the field; (2) creating a structure that would be expandable and ongoing in its scope, with our future goals being to incorporate subsurface data and samples from the Michigan Core Repository; (3) addressing issues of accessibility, disorientation, limited data, and inflexible scope, which can make some VFT experiences less wholistic and satisfying than in-person field trips (e.g., Hall et al., 2004; Carabajal et al., 2017); (4) a broader goal of this Grand Ledge VFT was to thoroughly document and encourage the preservation of a suite of historically and geologically https://serc.carleton.edu/NAGTWorkshops/online\field/activities/242310.html.

-50 For each section that follows, we describe part of the VFT Assignment (see Supplement), its importance and our expectations, discuss how it was implemented, and evaluate the outcomes (including student examples where relevant).
-The complete assignment, rubric, and other materials are available in the Supplement, and further information about the VFT and materials are available at https://serc.carleton.edu/NAGTWorkshops/online\field/activities/242310.html.
+For each section that follows, we describe part of the VFT Assignment (see Supplement), its importance and our expectations, discuss how it was implemented, and evaluate the outcomes (including student examples where relevant).
+The complete assignment, rubric, and other materials are available in the Supplement, and further information about the VFT and materials are important Pennsylvanian outcrops in Grand Ledge, Michigan (e.g., Milstein, 1987a).

-55 1.1 Student learning outcomes (SLO)
+1.1 Student learning outcomes (SLO)